Ertharin Cousin: Later career

 After leaving WFP, Cousin became the Payne Distinguished Professor at Stanford University's Freeman Spogli Institute for International Studies and distinguished fellow at the Center on Food Security and the Environment and the Center on Democracy, Development and the Rule of Law.
 She is also a distinguished fellow of global agriculture at the Chicago Council on Global Affairs.

 Since 2019, Cousin has been serving on the Center for Strategic & International Studies' (CSIS) Task Force on Humanitarian Access, co-chaired by Cory Booker and Todd Young.
 CSIS was founded by Georgetown University in 1962, and the center conducts policy studies and strategic analyses of political, economic and security issues throughout the world, with a specific focus on issues concerning international relations, trade, technology, finance, energy and geostrategy.

+Since 2020, she has served on the Board of Advisors for Angeleno Group, a private equity and venture capital firm focused on sustainable energy investments.